 There is a lot that goes into website creation.
-From the choice of a hosting to navigational elements, it takes skill and dedication to put the website up.
-Luckily, with WordPress creating a website is easy as one two three.
-WordPress is a great CMS that allows for easy website creation, and even if you’re not a developer or designer, there are plenty of ready to use solutions right in the WordPress dashboard to make your website look stunning and perform perfectly well.
+From the choice of hosting to navigational elements, it takes skill and dedication to put the website up.
+Luckily, WordPress web design is easy.
+It is a CMS that allows for easy website creation, and even if you’re not a developer or designer, there are plenty of ready-to-use solutions right in the WordPress dashboard to make your website look stunning and perform perfectly well.

 So let us walk you step-by-step on the journey to an amazing site.

 A CMS platform (also known as a content management system) is a system for building a website.
 It allows you to build a website from scratch as well as choose from thousands of design themes available.
 When choosing a CMS platform two things should be kept in mind: the user experience (or how easy it is to use the CMS system on the admin side) and the number and quality of themes available.
 Here is why we recommend WordPress as the ultimate CMS system:

 The choice of CMS is up to you, but WordPress is considered to be the best CMS for beginners and if you’re reading this guide you’re probably a beginner so the logical conclusion is – choose WordPress.

 Percentages of websites using various content management systems

 A domain name is the website address that you type in your browser.
 For example, upqode.com is a domain name.
 A domain name is almost always purchased for a minimal price of $4 – $5 per year.
 Some website builders like Wix and Weebly will offer free subdomains under their domain which will look like this: nameofyourbusiness.website-builder-name.com, which is not ideal if you want to build your brand.
 Since you want to show the world how special and unique you are, a branded domain is the best option.
 Plus for such a small price it’s a great option to show how professional you’re.
 So choose a domain name that fits your business, and let’s move on.

 Here are some of the most popular domain name sellers: